-STEP 6 - Finals [2 May 2023]
+STEP 5 - Finals [02 May 2025]

 The best teams will be invited to display and fly their model gliders during the finals.
-They will be allowed to hand launch their gliders a maximum of three times only.
+They will be allowed to hand launch their gliders (a maximum of three times only).
 Teams will be given achievement certificates based on the maximum distance reached.
-The venue will be communicated to you.